pycroscopy/pyUSID/docs/scale_on_condo.rst

 Why is MPI used in both the Python and PBS script?
 ##################################################
+**Python script** is where MPI is used for point-to-point (sends, receives), and collective (broadcasts, scatters, gathers) communications of any picklable Python object.

+**PBS script** is where the command is put to start the parallel job.
+In our case, mpiexec starts the program a specfied number of times in parallel, forming a parallel job.

 Who do I contact if I am struggling to run a job?
 #################################################
-Contact CADES user support team at cades-help@ornl.gov or join the CADES Slack channel at https://cades.slack.com/signup For help with pyUSID and/or pycroscopy, contact our team at `this email <pycroscopy@gmail.com>`_
+Contact CADES user support team at cades-help@ornl.gov or join the CADES Slack channel at https://cades.slack.com/signup

+For help with pyUSID and/or pycroscopy, contact our team at `this email <pycroscopy@gmail.com>`_